OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 | **5.2.12** | [ADDED] Verify that the application sanitizes content before it is sent to memcache to prevent injection attacks. | | ✓ | ✓ | |
 | **5.2.13** | [MODIFIED, MOVED FROM 5.4.2] Verify that format strings which might resolve in an unexpected or malicious way when used are sanitized before being processed. | | ✓ | ✓ | 134 |

+Note: The SVG format explicitly allows ECMA script in almost all contexts, so it may not be possible to block all SVG XSS vectors completely.
+If SVG upload is required, we strongly recommend either serving these uploaded files as text/plain or using a separate user-supplied content domain to prevent successful XSS from taking over the application.

 ## V5.3 Output Encoding and Injection Prevention

-Output encoding close or adjacent to the interpreter in use is critical to the security of any application.
-Typically, output encoding is not persisted, but rather used to render output safely in the appropriate context for immediate use.
-Failing to output encode will result in an insecure, injectable, and unsafe application.
+Output encoding or escaping close or adjacent to a potentially dangerous context is critical to the security of any application.
+Typically, output encoding and escaping is not persisted, but rather used to render output safe to use in the appropriate interpreter for immediate use.
+Trying to do this too early may lead to malformed content or even render the encoding or escaping ineffective.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |